%@ Page Language="C#"%>

 •The employee's Immediate Supervisor (Boss) approves, rejects or changes the request

-•Quotations are obtained in order to select a Supplier
+•Quotations are obtained to select a Supplier

 •A Purchase Order is created